-With preseason practices now underway and the start of winter sports around the corner, the National Athletic Trainers' Association (NATA) recommends that athletic health care providers conduct a "Time Out" before athletic events to ensure that an emergency action plan (EAP) is reviewed and in place.
+With the fall sports season beginning, the National Athletic Trainers' Association (NATA) recommends that athletic health care providers conduct a "Time Out" before athletic events to ensure that an emergency action plan (EAP) is reviewed and in place.

 "This is a necessary step that can help save lives and reduce the risk of acute, chronic or fatal outcomes on the playing field," says Ron Courson, ATC, PT, NREMT-I, CSCS, associate athletic director of sports medicine for the University of Georgia Athletic Association, and author of the NATA's statement.
 "Emergency situations can arise at any time during a practice or game.
 Athletic trainers, sports medicine doctors and other health care providers must provide the best possible care to reduce those risks."